7 ways to Simulate Low Network Speed to Test Your Mobile App [2025]

 • Switch on the Enable toggle

-Enable toggle in Network Link Conditioner
+Enable Network Link Conditioner

 iOS lets us choose one of pre-installed presets of connection quality – or create our own preset.